Posted on September 25, 2019

 if ( ! empty( $categories ) ): ?>

-A Blue Form Accident Report is a nickname for the standard Driver’s Crash Report in Texas (CR-2).
+A Blue Form Crash Report – Texas, is a nickname for the standard Driver’s Crash Report in Texas (CR-2).
 It is a form you may see after you get into a car accident.
 The Blue Form Accident Report is something you may have to file with the Department of Transportation (DOT) if the police do not fill out an official CR-3 crash report on your behalf.
 The CR-3 is a more complete form that comes after a full crash investigation.
-If the police do not use this form, however, it may be up to you to submit a Blue Form instead.
+If the police do not use this form, however, it may be up to you to submit a Blue Form crash report – Texas instead.